paulyuk/functions-quickstart-dotnet-azd-cosmosdb/README.md

 If you deploy with `vnetEnabled=true`, all access to Cosmos DB is restricted to the private endpoint and the connected virtual network.
 This enhances security by blocking public access to your database.

-**Important:** When `vnetEnabled=true`, you must manually add your developer machine's public IP address to the Cosmos DB account's networking firewall allow list in the Azure Portal.
-This is required to use Data Explorer and other tools from your local machine.
-Without this, you will not be able to access Cosmos DB from outside the VNet, even for development and troubleshooting.
+**Important:** When `vnetEnabled=true`, it is a requirement to add your developer machine's public IP address to the Cosmos DB account's networking firewall allow list. *The deployment scripts included in this template run as a part of `azd provision` and handle this for you*.
+Alternatively it can be done in the Azure Portal or Azure CLI.

 ## Resources